Desperate and Craving an Ex-Partner After Breaking Up

 EVIDENCE OF HAVING AN ADDICTION TO “LOVE”

-If a love addict is able to achieve the “hit” - make contact or win the ex-partner back, withdrawal symptoms cease, if only temporarily (Like a heroin addict experiencing withdrawal- withdrawal symptoms will cease if the drug is again used).
+If a love addict takes a “hit” - makes contact or wins the ex-partner back, withdrawal symptoms cease, if only temporarily (Like a heroin addict experiencing withdrawal- withdrawal symptoms will terminate if the drug is again, used).

 For alcoholics-- their way of contact would be to stop at the liquor store to take a swig of the bottle.

 The love addict, in contrast, wants any physical contact, emotional contact, or perceived contact with the ex-partner.

 There comes a potent feeling that seems extremely real, that - “I need him/her” to breathe - to survive.
 “No one else can make me feel so good”.
 “If I am feeling so much pain and craving for him/her, it must be real love”

 To find relief from withdrawal symptoms, face-to-face contact is not always necessary.
 Any type of real or imagined contact or “hit” from the source will do.

 Here are a few examples of how love addicts craving for their drug, an ex-partner, try to attain a "hit”: